-If your spouse is sentenced to jail time or incarcerated for a considerable period of time, you may wonder what your options are in terms of the divorce.
+If your spouse is sentenced to jail time or incarcerated in prison for a considerable period of time, you may wonder what your options are in terms of filing for divorce.

-If your spouse is in jail in a state other than Tennessee, you may still file in the county where you reside as long as Tennessee has jurisdiction over your spouse.
+If your spouse is in prison in a state other than Tennessee, you may still file in the county where you reside as long as Tennessee has jurisdiction over your spouse.

 Persons who are nonresidents of this state and residents of this state who are outside the state and cannot be personally served with process within this state are subject to the jurisdiction of the courts of this state as to any action or claim for relief arising from: (1) The transaction of any business within this state… (3) The ownership or possession of any interest in property located within this state;… (5) Entering into a contract for services to be rendered or for materials to be furnished in this state;… (6) Any basis not inconsistent with the constitution of this state or of the United States; (7) Any action of divorce, annulment or separate maintenance where the parties lived in the marital relationship within this state, notwithstanding one party’s subsequent departure from this state, as to all obligations arising for alimony, custody, child support or marital dissolution agreement, if the other party to the marital relationship continues to reside in this state.